lksv/basepack/README.md

 * ...[and others](lepidlo.gemspec)

-Althoug you can use **Lepidlo** without knowing anything of the background architecture it is recommanded to get to know at least [InheritedResources](https://github.com/josevalim/inherited_resources), [CanCan](https://github.com/ryanb/cancan.git) and [Device](https://github.com/plataformatec/devise).
+Althoug you can use **Lepidlo** without knowing anything of the background architecture it is recommended to get to know at least with:
+[InheritedResources](https://github.com/josevalim/inherited_resources),
+[CanCan](https://github.com/ryanb/cancan.git) and
+[Device](https://github.com/plataformatec/devise).